NRB-Tech/nRF5-cmake-scripts/readme.md

 In the nRF52 SDK, `modules/nrfx/mdk/nrf_common.ld`, add the following before `.data : AT (__etext)`:

 ```
-.rtt:
+/* Place the .rtt section at the start of RAM */
+.rtt (NOLOAD) :
 {
+    KEEP(*(.rtt))
 } > RAM
 ```

-This symbol must be removed from the hex file, to do this ensure ".rtt" is in the list of symbols to remove from hex passed to `nRF5_addExecutable` (see example project).

-Ensure the RAM start and size are aligned in the app and bootloader linker scripts.
+This ensures the RAM start and size are aligned in the app and bootloader linker scripts.

 In the nRF52 SDK, `external/segger_rtt/SEGGER_RTT.c`, change the `SEGGER_RTT_Init` function to: